mundyreimer/mundyreimer.github.io/_posts/2020-12-13-free-energy-principle.md

 <br/>

-Whereas the latter *solenoidal* or *divergence-free field* is known for its property that the field has no sources or sinks (and hence the flow of the solenoidal field can't *diverge*), for the purposes of the FEP it is important to note the other former component.
+Whereas the latter *solenoidal* or *divergence-free field* is known for its property that the field has no sources or sinks (and hence the flow of the solenoidal field *can't diverge*), for the purposes of the FEP it is important to note the other former component.
 The other component is called the *irrotational vector field* or dissipative flow.
-Furthermore, when given that the domain is a simply connected open region, a vector field represents forces of a physical system in which energy is conserved (ie - the reason why they are sometimes called *conservative* vector fields).
+Additionally, when given that the domain is a [simply connected](https://en.wikipedia.org/wiki/Simply_connected_space) open region, the vector field will represent forces of a physical system in which energy is conserved (ie - the reason why they are sometimes called *conservative* vector fields).
 For such an irrotational system, the work done in moving along a path in [configuration space](https://en.wikipedia.org/wiki/Configuration_space_(physics)) (the space of [all possible positions](https://physics.stackexchange.com/questions/237278/what-is-the-difference-between-the-meaning-of-state-space-and-configuration-s#:~:text=In%20other%20words%2C%20the%20state,space%20of%20all%20possible%20positions)) depends only on the endpoints of the path, so it is possible to define a potential energy that is independent of the actual path taken (Note to self - Could this be where a portion of the teleology is initially baked-in?)

 A really great [intuitive explanation](https://en.wikipedia.org/wiki/Conservative_vector_field#Intuitive_explanation) of conservative vs. non-conservative vector fields can be given by M.C.
 Escher's lithograph print, *Ascending and Descending*: